aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Mesh Address
   This is the primary IP address of your node.
-The AREDN |trade| firmware has been designed to simplify the process of configuring network interfaces.
+The AREDN® firmware has been designed to simplify the process of configuring network interfaces.
 Network values are automatically calculated based on the unique :abbr:`MAC (Media Access Control)` addresses of your node.
 Normally you will not need to change this, so keep this value unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.

 LAN Size
   This allows you to set the number of devices your node will be able to host on its Local Area Network (LAN).
 Click in the field at the right to see the dropdown list of options for the size of your node's LAN.
 The default value is ``5`` hosts.